arrgh/mongoid-enum/README.md

 user.manager? # => true
 user.administrator? # => false
 user.roles # => [:basic, :manager]

+#This fork's additions
+user.roles_add(:administrator)
+user.roles_remove(:manager)
+user.roles # => [:basic, :administrator]
 ```

+Accessor ensures that values in enum are uniq.
+In other words multiple enum working as Set.

 Since the underlying datatype for storing values is an array, if you
 need to specify default(s), ensure you use an array: